Main Characters

 A Pup Named Scooby-Doo

-O'Greazy owned the Bucket o' Fun restaurant in Coolsville when the gang was younger.
+O'Greazy owns the Bucket o' Fun restaurant in Coolsville in A Pup Named Scooby-Doo.
 In a season 2 episode, "Night of the Living Burger," the episode focuses around O'Greazy's restaurant being haunted by a Burger Monster.
 He also appears in one A Pup Named Scooby-Doo comic, titled "The Pizza Delivery from Beyond" and his first name is said to be Al.

 Voice Actor